Alto Rio Negro Indigenous Territory: Environment

 The Alto Rio Negro Indigenous Territory is in the Amazon biome.

 The territory has blackwater rivers with low levels of fish, sandy and relatively infertile soil.

-The lack of nutrients in the waters of the Rio Negro and its tributaries means that the fish obtain most of their diet from organic matter from the margin of the river, including insects, fruits, flowers and seeds.
+The lack of nutrients in the waters of the Rio Negro and its tributaries means that fish obtain most of their diet from organic matter from the margin of the river, including insects, fruits, flowers and seeds.

 Although there are some large species, there are many smaller species, each with low numbers of individuals.

 The forest vegetation is 26.94% campinarana, 71.4% campinarana-rainforest contact, 0.78% open rainforest and 0.89% closed rainforest.

 As of 2000 80064 ha had been deforested.

 This had risen to 93830 ha by 2014, with little deforestation towards the end of this period.

 In the late 1990s the National Department of Mineral Production (DNPM) reported 451 formal mining concessions in the territory covering 38% of the area.

 The main threat comes from informal garimpeiro mineral prospectors.